xirdev/docs-api/README.md

 curl -XDELETE "https://user:secret@endpoint/_servicename/my/path"

 **Note, that the prefix (_servicename) used in the API is the layer that the data resides in.**

+Again this is the general shape of the API, now please check the specifics for each service.